apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/architecture/design.md

   managers" To preside over the work.
 The most typical case is Etcd implemented by ZooKeeper and Go language.

-- The decentralization of DolphinScheduler is that the Master/Worker is registered in Zookeeper to realize the non-centralization of the Master cluster and the Worker cluster.
+- The decentralization of DolphinScheduler is that the Master/Worker is registered in ZooKeeper to realize the non-centralization of the Master cluster and the Worker cluster.
 The sharding mechanism is used to fairly distribute the workflow for execution on the master, and tasks are sent to the workers for execution through different sending strategies.
 Specific task